isn2102/p8105_final_project/Proposal.md

 ### Questions

-### Planned Analyses / Visualizations / Coding Challenges - remove section??
+### Planned Analyses / Visualizations / Coding Challenges

 We plan to provide a leaflet map overlaying the location of the gardens throughout the boroughs in New York.
 We also hope to show a few other